rvanmil/covid19/readme.md

-# Process COVID-19 data an insert into MongoDB
+# Process COVID-19 data and insert into MongoDB

 Quick and dirty script which inserts the Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE data from [this repo](https://github.com/CSSEGISandData/COVID-19) into MongoDB.